 Let Your Senses Guide You

 All this makes for a memorable wine tasting experience but the crowning touch is when you are accompanied by an enthusiastic and passionate tour guide.
-While savouring the organic wines at La Cantinatta di Monteriggioni, just outside of Siena, Seila Sommelier&Wine Expert explaines that wine is not only enjoyed in the mouth but it is an” emotional sensation”, you need to “feel” it in your heart.
+While savoring the organic wines at La Cantinatta di Monteriggioni, just outside of Siena, Seila Sommelier & Wine Expert explained that wine is not only enjoyed in the mouth but it is an” emotional sensation”, you need to “feel” it in your heart.
 A true expert won’t try to convert you to loving their wines, they will take you on an adventure pointing out clue characteristics of their final product; in the end, a good wine will speak to you on a personal level.